Ente/protoml-parser/README.md

 `protoparser` is the command-line tool for parsing `.pml` files (ProtoML) and converting them into structured formats such as JSON, HTML, PDF and more.
 **The parser currently only support HTML rendering.** The other formats are planned for future releases.

+### protoviewer (protoml-viewer)

+`protoviewer` is a simple Electron app that allows you to view rendered `.pml` files without the need of third-party tools, like a web browser.
+The viewer only support HTML rendering, since it's nature of being a electron app.

+You can use it this way: `protoviewer [filename] [theme]`

 ## Basic web parser